 How to bet on NFL draft odds

-In the coming days, more and more prop bets will be released to give bettors action on the 2023 NFL Draft.
+In the coming weeks, more and more prop bets will be released to give bettors action on the 2025 NFL Draft.
 The most common bet type is for who will be the First Overall Pick, which brings a lot of intrigue this season.

 Bet options will focus on the top prospects, especially at the skill positions.
 Their potential landing spots, as well as their draft spot, will be available betting options.
-Additionally, bets will separate players by position and look at who will be the first QB, WR or RB to be taken.
+Additionally, bets will separate players by position and look at who will be the first QB, WR, or RB to be taken.

 People will also be able to bet on how many of a certain position will be selected in the first round, or overall.
 Prospects may also be pitted head-to-head for who is the first to be selected.